Kladno

 Kladno (/cs/; Kladen) is a city in the Central Bohemian Region of the Czech Republic.
-It has about 70,000 inhabitants.
-It is the largest city in the region and has a rich industrial history.
+It has about 70,000 inhabitants, making it the largest city in the region.
+It lies near Prague, mainly in the flat landscape of the Prague Plateau.

+Kladno has a rich industrial history and is still known primarily for its industry.
+From the mid-19th century, bituminous coal was mined in the area around the city, which led to the rapid growth of the city and the emergence of the steel industry.
+Kladno is considered the cradle of heavy industry in Bohemia.
+The city is a railway junction.

 Administrative division

 Kladno consists of six municipal parts (in brackets population according to the 2021 census):